 Welcome to the home of National Salvage.
 We are a third-generation family-owned full-service recycling yard that has been serving Lethbridge and community for over 70 years.

 Our strength as a business comes from our people, our expertise and our equipment.

-Our full service yard works with business of all sizes providing a dedicated fleet of trucks, trailers, and bins to service their needs.
+Our full-service yard works with businesses of all sizes providing a dedicated fleet of trucks, trailers, and bins to service their needs.